zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 {% endtabs %}

 {% hint style="info" %}
 Having trouble with setting up infrastructure?
 Try reading the [stack deployment](../../stacks-and-components/stack-deployment/) section of the docs to gain more insight.
-If it still doesn't work, join the [ZenML community](https://zenml.io/slack) and ask!
+If that still doesn't work, join the [ZenML community](https://zenml.io/slack) and ask!
 {% endhint %}

 Please note that your local client needs to be authenticated to the cloud CLI, and have sufficient permissions to push a container to your container registry , and deploy a VM using Skypilot.
 However, it is no longer neccessary to have direct access to the remote artifact storage, as the pipeline executes in a VM on the cloud.
 Of course, that means the provisioned VM now needs access to the remote storage instead!